victor-bologna/lol-champions-generative-ai/README.md

 # Generative AI LoL Champions

 API with front web page to make questions to LoL Champions using Generative AI (Gemini or ChatGPT).
+The back end server is deployed in AWS Server.

 ## How to use